 In 2015, the nonprofit Center for Public Integrity gave Michigan the worst grade of any state for accountability and transparency within its state government.
 The idea that Michigan struggles with these important metrics is not a new one.
 When Gov. Rick Snyder was first running for office in 2010, he issued a white paper calling for wide-ranging ethics reforms.
 "The best way to improve the credibility of Michigan's government is to reinvent it with an ardent commitment to fostering an ethical culture of honest, accountable and transparent leadership in Lansing," Snyder wrote as a candidate in 2010.

-Below are five reforms that would help foster an "ethical culture" and would improve both accountability and transparency within our state government:
+Below are five reforms that would boost transparency within our state government:

 1) The donors to political committees and nonprofit corporations that pay for candidate-focused “issue advertisements" should be disclosed in time for voters to properly consider the campaign advertisements.